brendandebeasi/massnailit/README.md

 Dependencies
 -------------------------
-massnailit WP theme depends on the meta-box plugin.
-Upload the plugin into your plugins directory and enable the plugin.
+massnailit WP theme depends on the `meta-box` plugin.
+Upload the plugin into your `plugins/` directory and enable the plugin.

 Installation